ermiasgelaye/Mental-Health-Predictor/README.md

 ### Dataset 1
 The survey data from the [OSMI mental health in technology surveys)]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016)  are used to facilitate statistical analysis and to infer from its descriptive data representations.

-The dataset contains 27 factors that could be segmented into 3 clusters of interests for our explanatory variables.
+The dataset contains 27 factors that could be segmented into **3 clusters of interests for our explanatory variables**.

    - **Demographics**: age, gender, country, etc.
    - **Mental health services accessibility**: potential work interference, easiness to take a medical leave, insurance options, welfare benefits offered by employers, etc.
    - **Organizational cultures in the workplace in terms of openness about mental health**: easiness to discuss about mental health among co-workers, fear of negative consequences caused by disclosure, etc.

-This is the detailed factor list directly obtain from this survey data:
+This is the detailed factor list directly obtained from this survey dataset's [notebook here](https://www.kaggle.com/osmi/mental-health-in-tech-survey/home):
  <img src="Image/data_map.png" height="500" width="900" />

 ### Dataset 2
-We have obtained the macro-socio-economic factors from the World Bank’s [World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators).
+We have obtained the macro-socio-economic factors from the [World Bank’s World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators).
 This dataset looks into 246 countries of low- or middle- or high-income levels across the continents.

-The selected factors include:
+The **selected factors** include:
 - Gender-specific suicide mortality rate (per 100,000 population)
 - Gender-specific life expectancy at birth, total (years)
 - Population, total